Best Spotting Scope

 ROXANT High Definition Grip Scope

-This handy little monocular features a molded grip, carrying case, neck strap and a cleaning cloth.
-It is compact and packs a pretty powerful punch as a high definition mini telescope.
+This handy little monocular features a molded grip, carrying case, neck strap, and a cleaning cloth.
+It is compact and packs a powerful punch like a high-definition mini telescope.
 It offers 7X18 magnification and is constructed using premium optical glass and multi-coated optics for excellent light transmission and brightness.
-This portable little device is great for use during hunting, sports (like golf or archery), birdwatching, hiking, camping, or boating.
+This portable little device is great for hunting, sports (like golf or archery), birdwatching, hiking, camping, or boating.

-You won’t be breaking the bank with this one, and it really is a convenient device to have on hand.
-Users have responded very well to it, with its biggest drawcard being how light and compact it is, and very easy to use.
+You won’t be breaking the bank with this one, and it is a convenient device to have on hand.
+Users have responded very well to it, with its biggest drawcard being how light and compact it is and very easy to use.

 The magnification is not particularly high, so you would want to be sure that 7X18 is enough power for what you want to use it for.

 The verdict?
 This is a useful tool to add to your kit.
-It’s not going to do any heavy-duty scoping, but that’s not what it’s made for.
+It won’t do any heavy-duty scoping, but that’s not what it’s made for.

 Bushnell Advanced Tripod

-When you’re in the business of spotting scopes, a good tripod is an indispensable piece of equipment to have in your kit.
+A good tripod is an indispensable piece of equipment in your kit.
 The Bushnell Advanced Tripod is worth considering.
 This is a sturdy, durable tripod with a three-way pan/tilt head and a large mounting platform with a universal mount.
-The centre column is adjustable, and the aluminium legs are individually adjustable so that you can find your perfect height and angle.
+The center column is adjustable, and the aluminum legs are individually adjustable to find your perfect height and angle.
 It comes with three padded foam leg cushions for comfort.
 The anti-corrosion finish and rubber leg tips add to the durability of the tripod.

-It is a full-sized tripod, great for mounting spotting scopes, binoculars, SLR cameras or camcorders.
-It is a sturdy and rather weighty piece of equipment, so one thing to keep in mind is that this isn’t a particularly portable tripod so best practice would be to use this in situations where it’s not essential to be portable.
+It is a full-sized tripod, great for mounting spotting scopes, binoculars, SLR cameras, or camcorders.
+It is a sturdy and rather weighty piece of equipment, so one thing to remember is that this isn’t a particularly portable tripod, so the best practice would be to use this in situations where it’s not essential to be portable.
 Once it’s set up on a deck or platform, it should stay there.
 This tripod also doesn’t have quick-release legs, which may be a deal-breaker for some, especially birdwatchers.

-The pros definitely outweigh the cons here.
-With the Bushnell Advanced Tripod you’re getting an excellent quality product.
+The pros outweigh the cons here.
+With the Bushnell Advanced Tripod, you’re getting an excellent quality product.
 This is a piece of equipment that will serve you well.

 ALPEN Car Window Mounting Device

-Alpen Optics are known for their line of scopes, binoculars and accessories, and their offerings of good value for money.
-And it seems that’s exactly what you’ll be getting with this car window mounting device.
+Alpen Optics is known for its line of scopes, binoculars, and accessories and their offerings of good value for money.
+And that’s exactly what you’ll be getting with this car window mounting device.

 The mount attaches to the top edge of your car window glass and fits all cameras and scopes with standard mounts.
-As an added bonus, it comes with a lifetime manufacturer’s warranty against material and workmanship defects.
+As a bonus, it has a lifetime manufacturer’s warranty against material and workmanship defects.
 The all-metal construction is sturdy and hardworking.

 We reckon the Alpen Car Window Mounting Device is a good buy.
 By most accounts, it does what it should.
-Some users have been disappointed by the fact that it struggled to support the weight of their lenses.
-Another negative one or two users experienced is that in order to pan they had to keep the handle loose; this could potentially result in your camera or scope falling forward if you don’t keep a steady hand on it.
+Some users have been disappointed that it struggled to support the weight of their lenses.
+Another negative one or two users experienced is that in order to pan, they had to keep the handle loose; this could potentially result in your camera or scope falling forward if you don’t keep a steady hand on it.

-Despite a couple of lows, this window mount really comes to the party, both in terms of delivering a really good user experience and offering great value for money.
-Having a window mount is really handy, and with a solid product like the Alpen Car Window Mounting Device you’ll be adding a lot of value to your viewing experience.
+Despite a couple of lows, this window mount comes to the party, both in terms of delivering a really good user experience and offering great value for money.
+Having a window mount is handy, and with a solid product like the Alpen Car Window Mounting Device, you’ll be adding a lot of value to your viewing experience.

 Pedco UltraClamp Assembly Mount

-Here’s a cool gadget if ever there was one.
-The UltraClamp Assembly Camera Mount Accessory is suitable for cameras, scopes and binoculars.
-What makes it such a nifty piece of equipment is that it has an adjustable clamp that can attach to round and flat objects like handlebars, car windows, railings and tables.
-It features a ball and socket head that allows for speedy adjustment and positioning.
-The body is aluminium and should hold up to 2.7kg.
+Here’s a cool gadget, if ever there was one.
+The UltraClamp Assembly Camera Mount Accessory suits cameras, scopes, and binoculars.
+What makes it such a nifty piece of equipment is that it has an adjustable clamp that can attach to round and flat objects like handlebars, car windows, railings, and tables.
+It features a ball and socket head, allowing speedy adjustment and positioning.
+The body is aluminum and should hold up to 2.7kg.
 It carries a limited lifetime warranty.

-So is this all lip service, or does the device actually work?
+So, is this all lip service, or does the device work?
 Well, it’s a mixed bag.
 While most users are very happy with the UltraClamp, there are some limits to the mount’s functionality.
-For some, the mount would was only suited to using smaller, lighter cameras and scopes.
+For some, the mount would be only suited to using smaller, lighter cameras and scopes.
 There were also issues with the knob on the clamp coming loose or stripping completely, resulting in the clamp not being usable at all.
-Which is disappointing, to say the least.
+Which is disappointing.
 However, many users have been more than satisfied with their purchase.

-The verdict is here is rather middle of the road.
-The idea of this mount accessory is really great.
+The verdict here is rather middle of the road.
+The idea of this mount accessory is great.
 Especially because it attaches to handlebars, it can potentially bring a very interesting and interactive aspect to adventure sports and lifestyle activities.
-This purchase isn’t going to put you out of pocket by any means, so it may be worth buying and testing out.
+This purchase doesn’t put you out of pocket by any means, so it may be worth buying and testing out.

-So you’re in the market for a spotting scope or scope accessory, and you’re not sure where to start?
-Here’s the quick and dirty on what to look for when you’re scoping for a scope.
+So you’re in the market for a spotting scope or scope accessory, and you’re unsure where to start?
+Here’s the quick and dirty on what to look for when scoping for a scope.

 Do you need a straight or angled spotting scope?